 Superintendent Evaluation Models

 One of the major responsibilities for school boards is to evaluate the superintendent.
 It is essential for school boards to have the tools to do that well.
-A high quality evaluation is fair, can be legally defended, and supports the superintendent's ongoing professional development.
+A high quality evaluation is fair, legally defensible, and supports the superintendent's ongoing professional development.

-In 2013, WSSDA and WASA began a partnership to develop superintendent evaluation that reflected the best practices for teacher and administrator evaluations.
-In this three-year project, they developed and piloted five models of evaluation.
-The five models were tested and reviewed by different school boards and superintendents across Washington.
+In 2013, WSSDA and WASA began a partnership to develop a superintendent evaluation model that reflected best practices for teacher and administrator evaluations.
+During that three-year project, they developed and piloted five models of evaluation.
+Those five models were then tested and reviewed by different school boards and superintendents across Washington.

-When the pilot period was complete, the joint project's steering committee referred the two most effective models to the WSSDA Board of Directors.
-With the Board's consent, WSSDA and WASA can now offer these two superintendent evaluation models to our members:
+When the pilot period was complete, the joint project's steering committee referred the two most effective of those models to the WSSDA Board of Directors.
+With the Board's consent, WSSDA and WASA can now offer these two models to our members:

 Standards-Based Superintendent Evaluation